percona/psmysql-docs/docs/data-masking-plugin-functions.md

 # Data masking plugin functions

-This feature was implemented in *Percona Server for MySQL* version Percona Server for MySQL 8.0.17-8.
+This feature was implemented in Percona Server for MySQL 8.0.17-8.

 The Percona Data Masking plugin is a free and Open Source implementation of the *MySQL*’s data masking plugin.
 Data Masking provides a set of functions to hide